m652i/Artificial-Intelligence/README.md

   - Chess board vs Roads
     > The Chess board will not change, the public road is fill with constant uncertainties.
 - Discrete vs Continuous
     >If the enviornment can be divided into sections (percepts and actions).
     >A path finding agls that can be sectioned vs 1 path in continuous.
 - Single Agent vs Multi Agent
   - Single Agent : 8 puzzle, sudoku, solitare, etc.
   - Multi Agent type 1 : Chess, Poker, etc.
     > The other agent is human
   - Multi Agent type 2 : Multiple AI working together

+Since all types are 2 options only, we can create a True, False table.
+Fully obeservable :
+Deterministic :
+Episodic :
+Static :
+Discrete :
+Single Agent :